 NOTES: This factor refers to pathogens and natural enemies (e.g., predators, parasitoids, or herbivores) that can increase or become more pathogenic due to climate change, or vectors of disease when they expand their distributions due to changes in climate and therefore become more harmful or influence a greater portion of the distribution of the species being evaluated.
-Examples include the chytrid fungal pathogen that can become more harmful to frogs because of climate change (Pounds et al. 2006) or sudden oak death in California caused by a pathogen that is invasive under favorable climate conditions (Meentenmeyer et al. 2011).
+Examples: the chytrid fungal pathogen that can become more harmful to frogs because of climate change (Pounds et al. 2006); 5-needled pines are sensitive to white pine blister rust (caused by Cronartium ribicola) and mountain pine beetle (Dendroctonus ponderosae), the spread and incidence of which may be affected by climate change (Tomback and Achuff 2010).

 Increase Vulnerability: Species is negatively affected to a high degree by a pathogen or natural enemy that is likely to increase in distribution, abundance, or impact as a result of climate change.
-Example: The cold- sensitive non-native hemlock woolly adelgid commonly causes a high level of mortality in eastern hemlock, and the distribution/abundance/impact of the adelgid may increase in areas where winter temperatures become milder.

-Somewhat Increase Vulnerability: abundance, or impact as a result of climate change.
+Example: The coldsensitive non-native hemlock woolly adelgid commonly causes a high level of mortality in eastern hemlock, and the distribution/abundance/impact of the adelgid may increase in areas where winter temperatures become milder.
+Somewhat Increase Species is negatively affected to a moderate degree by a pathogen Vulnerability: or natural enemy that is likely to increase in distribution, abundance, or impact as a result of climate change.
 Neutral: There is no indication that the species is currently or in the foreseeable future likely to be significantly affected by a pathogen or natural enemy that is likely to increase in distribution, abundance, or impact as a result of climate change; OR the negative impact of pathogens or natural enemies is likely to decrease with climate change.
 Example: A warmer/drier climate may reduce the negative impact of certain fungal pathogens that depend/thrive on relatively cold/moist conditions.